tabern/breakthemonolith-instructions/Step-1.md

 You should see something like this `Docker version 17.03.0-ce, build 60ccb22`.

 **Install the AWS CLI**
 * We'll use the AWS Command Line Interface (CLI) to push our images to Amazon EC2 Container Repository.
+Learn more about the CLI [here](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)
-Install the CLI [here](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)
+Install the CLI with the following command: `pip install awscli --upgrade --user`.

 * Once the AWS CLI is installed, you can check it's working by running `aws --version` in the terminal.
 You should see something like this: `aws-cli/1.11.63 Python/2.7.10 Darwin/16.5.0 botocore/1.5.26`.